 Our programs are fully dependent on our ability to secure the use of gyms.
 OSBA uses school gyms from all four Ottawa School Boards throughout our region.
-To date the Ottawa Carleton District School Board has cancelled all community use of school permits until the end of December.
-All other school boards have cancelled all permits for September and we await further details.
+To date all Ottawa school boards have cancelled all community use of school permits indefinitely and we await further details.

-OSBA has opened pre-registration but we are not collecting any fees as of yet.
-Pre-registartion details are available on our website at www.ottawasouthbasketball.ca.
+OSBA has opened pre-registration in order to gauge level of interest and to allow for program planning.
+We are not collecting any fees for pre-registration.
+Pre-registration and program details are available on our website at www.ottawasouthbasketball.ca.

-When we do open registration we are thinking of invoicing a monthly fee to participants.
+When we do open paid registration we are considering invoicing a monthly fee to participants.
 This will avoid the need to issue refunds should the season need to be adjusted in any way.

 All OSBA teams participate in competitive and house league games under the EOBA.
-The EOBA executive held a meeting on August 31st to discuss the upcoming EOBA season.
+The EOBA executive have been in regular contact concerning the 2020-21 EOBA season.

 Given current information the following represents the EOBA planning assumptions for the 2020-2021 season.
 These assumptions are based on our current information and will be updated when and as we receive updates.

-1. EOBA sanctioned games will not start until January 2021 (at the earliest).
+1. EOBA sanctioned games will not start until permitted by Ontario Basketball.